 In RBH, we work to cultivate a relationship not program a robot.
 We adjust our objectives as we learn more about our horses.
 We communicate, cooperate, and compromise.
-We do not dictate and or force them to do things with their own bodies that are overly difficult or unhealthy for them.
+We do not dictate and or make them to do things with their own bodies that are overly difficult or unhealthy for them.
 I think its important to ask ourselves why we would want to force a horse do something that makes him not want to spend time with us, dulls him to the interaction, or degrades his nobility and spirit.
 Why do so many horse people ignore the fact that they regularly cause their horses pain and discomfort?
-Why can the general public not see that jockeys are chasing baby horses down tracks with whips?
+Why can the general public not see that jockeys are chasing child horses down tracks with whips?
 Why is it ok to put a piece of metal in their mouths and then yank them around with it at high speeds?
+Why are judges in equestrian sports rewarding practices that compress their backs and force them into unnatural contorted positions and postures.
 These things are wrong ... and we all know it.

-I struggled with my own demons regarding this truth for many years and made a personal decision to find other ways of educating these animals that focuses more on the quality of the relationship then specific training objectives.
-These days I know what is possible when I allow my horsemanship to revolve around how the horse perceives me.
+I struggled with my own demons regarding these truths for many years and made a personal decision to find other ways of educating these animals that focus more on the quality of the relationship then specific training objectives.
+These days I know what is possible when I allow my horsemanship to revolve around how the horses perceive me.
 This allows me to use nature as a barometer for growth and expand the horse's cognitive abilities as efficiently as possible without creating fear or becoming untrustworthy.
 Combined with a study of equine biomechanics and behavioral science, this approach has helped me offer many horses better lives and enabled me to build some powerful bonds and partnerships along the way.

 The mindfulness and meaning that relationship-based horsemanship can bring to one's life is extraordinary.
 It has made me a better human being.
 I find it difficult to watch equestrian sports these days.
 To me, the beauty of the horse-human relationship does not come from establishing submission, jumping a four foot fence, or executing a perfect pirouette.
 To me, the most beautiful, bone chilling moments are when he and I become completely present with one another, when he understands that we are communicating, and when I am able to slow down enough to observe the recognition of the moment in his eyes.